lawandothman/zodotenv/README.md

 ```

 > [!CAUTION]
-> If the environment variable doesn’t match the Zod schema, zodenv will throw an error.
+> If the environment variable doesn’t match the Zod schema, zodotenv will throw an error.
 Simple as that.

 ### Grab your values with `config(...)`